needle-mirror/com.unity.2d.ik/Documentation~/2DIK.md

 # 2D Inverse Kinematics (IK)

-# Overview
+## Overview

 The 2D [Inverse Kinematics](https://docs.unity3d.com/Manual/InverseKinematics.html) (IK) package allows you to apply __2D IK__ to the bones and Transforms of your characters’ animation skeletons. __2D IK__ automatically calculates for the positions and rotations of the a chain of bones moving towards a target position.
 This makes it easier to pose and animate character limbs for animation, or to manipulate a skeleton in real-time, as manually keyframing the chain of bones is not required.

-# Workflow
+## Workflow

 The following workflow continues from the __2D Animation__ package animation workflow, and demonstrates how to apply __2D IK__ to your character skeletons.

-1. Refer to the hierarchy of bones created with the __2D Animation__ package's [Bone Editor](https://github.com/Unity-Technologies/2d-animation-samples/blob/master/Documentation/2DAnimation.md#BoneEditor) (refer to the __2D Animation__ package documentation for further information).
+1. Refer to the hierarchy of bones created with the __2D Animation__ package's [Bone tools](https://docs.unity3d.com/Packages/com.unity.2d.animation@4.2/manual/SkinEdToolsShortcuts.html#bone-tools) of the [Skinning Editor](https://docs.unity3d.com/Packages/com.unity.2d.animation@4.2/manual/SkinningEditor.html).

 2. Add the [IK Manager 2D](#IKManager) component to the GameObject at the top of the hierarchy.
 This is usually the main root bone of the entire character skeleton.